Battleboarding: In other media

 Battleboarding has gone on to inspire other media with its subculture and terminologies.
 Many web series such as "Ultimate Showdown of Ultimate Destiny", Seth The Programmer, and Jobbers and Goons were inspired by it.
 Internet personality Rainey Ovalle created a viral skit posted in Twitter that parodied battleboarding.
 In the skit, he and a friend debated a fight between Deku from My Hero Academia and Saitama from One-Punch Man, with the argument getting increasingly and humorously intense.
 Invincible creator Robert Kirkman once participated in a similar debate concerning his character, Mark Grayson, against other famous comic book characters like Superman and Thanos.

 BuzzFeed also has a category in their website concerning "Who Would Win In A Fight" debates.
 According to video game developer Nick Antonis, the company Naxeex took inspiration for their superhero sandbox games from battleboarding shows and sites such as Death Battle and the VS Battles Wiki.
 Antonis stated, "You can always count on them to be updated on new series and characters.
 Actually, a lot of our games, stories, and characters were inspired by these websites."
+Deadliest Fiction has also been mentioned or referenced in various historical and pop culture researches, including books by Karen A. Ritzenhoff and Jacob Rene Huntington.